 They take great pride in offering a wide range of art from local artists, making it easy to bring a touch of the area’s beauty into your home.

 We (She) also stopped at the Starlet to have a browse.
 Napanee is a great spot for women’s fashion, and there are even more boutiques inside the mall for you to peruse.

 Starlet opened its doors in 2006 to give every woman the royal treatment they deserve.
 They boast an incredibly unique collection of jewellery, accessories, cosmetics and humorous greeting cards from renowned Canadian brands.

 Dead Leaf Distinguished Gentleman

-After shopping, we (Me) were determined to try the whiskey at Dead Leaf Distinguished Gentleman.
-This cool spot is a men’s salon and barbershop, a bar, and a haberdashery all in one.
-It’s also a haven for the wandering husbands (Me) whose wives have disappeared on shopping sprees.
+After shopping, we (he) were determined to try the whiskey at Dead Leaf Distinguished Gentleman.
+This cool spot is a men’s salon, barbershop, and haberdashery all in one.
+It’s also a haven for the wandering husbands whose wives have disappeared on shopping sprees.